HCL-TECH-SOFTWARE/Domino-rest-api/docs/.unusedtopics/administrationui.md

 ![Revoke](../../assets/images/oauthConsent.png){: style="height:80%;width:80%"}

 !!!note
-    Users logged into the AdminUI that are in the `LocalKeepAdmins` group or are Managers in the `oauth.nsf` ACL will see all user consents and can revoke them as well.
+    Users logged into the Admin UI that are in the `LocalKeepAdmins` group or are Managers in the `oauth.nsf` ACL will see all user consents and can revoke them as well.

 ### View OAuth consent details